Why we did this project

-The King’s Fund is working in collaboration with Healthwatch, the independent champion for people who use health and social care services, and National Voices, the coalition of health and care charities, on a project exploring people’s experiences of NHS administrative processes and staff.
-Through our research we will explore:
+The King’s Fund worked in collaboration with Healthwatch, the independent champion for people who use health and social care services, and National Voices, the coalition of health and care charities, on a project exploring people’s experiences of NHS administrative processes and staff.
+Through our research we explored:

 - the impact of poor NHS administration on patients, service users and carers

 - opportunities for making improvements to NHS administration in the future.

 The first stage of our work involved a review of the available literature and data relating to NHS administration.
 We also analysed a sample of comments posted on the Care Opinion website, the findings from which are set out in this blog.

 We have engaged with patients and service users and with NHS staff to explore the issues above.
 Specifically:

 - Local Healthwatch carried out engagement work with patients and the public in five areas.
 This involved a mix of patients, ranging from those who use NHS services only occasionally to those who have regular contact with multiple services.

 - National Voices carried out interviews and workshops with their member charities and patients, with a particular focus on those with long-term conditions who use multiple services and people affected by inequalities.